project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 How to run Wireless
 ^^^^^^^^^^^^^^^^^^^

-.. todo:: (Electro) Document how to change the input device to wireless mode

 .. note:: Make sure the pc that needs to receive the messages and the input device are on the same network.

 Upload the code on the input device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Skip this section if the correct code for running wired is already on the input device.
+Skip this section if the correct code for running wireless is already on the input device.
 More detailed information on how
 to run and upload the code see the :input-device:`ReadMe <>`.

-.. note:: If you want to change the network name and password that the input device uses: Change **ssid** and **password** in the *WirelessConnection.h*

 - Type in terminal: :code:`hostname -I` Remember the output, this is the hostname.
 You have to use this address for the next instructions.
 From this point we call this value **your_hostname**.
 - Uncomment :code:`#define USE_WIRELESS` in the *main.cpp*.
-- Change :code:`IPAddress server(x, x, x, x)` to :code:`IPAddress server(your_hostname)` in the *WirelessConnection.h*
+- Change :code:`IPAddress server(x, x, x, x)` to :code:`IPAddress server(your_hostname)` in the *WirelessConnection.h*.
 - Upload to input device.

+.. note:: If you want to change the network name and password that the input device uses: Change **ssid** and **password** in the *WirelessConnection.h*

 Start the software